4 Signs Your Dog Feels Comfortable Around You

 No other two species share the bond we share with dogs.
 Dogs and humans live together since prehistoric times; the uniqueness of this symbiosis should not slip our minds.
 You are thinking of cats, right?
 Collectively speaking, dogs enjoy a deeper and more layered relationship with us.
 I got a little off-topic just to clear this out.

-Since I am also skeptical of generic advice on the web, I’d like to say that you should always filter everything you read.
+Since I am also skeptical of generic advice on the web, I have to say that you should always filter everything you read.
 Not seeing the above signs doesn’t mean your dog doesn’t love you, or that you are doing something wrong.
+Not necessarily.
 You know your dog better than I do.
 Consider factors that impact a dog’s behavior, like age, breed, or traumas.
-Or maybe your dog is just the way it is.

 For example, as I said, my dog doesn’t always like to cuddle next to me.
 Does she hate me?
 Of course not.
 Would I want to change it?
-Not necessarily, but she is welcome to come closer.
+Not necessarily, but she is welcome to come closer whenever she wants.
 That would be a sign that she enjoys my company for sure.
 Not doing it though doesn’t mean that she doesn’t feel good next to me.
 She just prefers to sleep alone.
 Fine by me.